 Itinerary and Extra Activities

 Kia Ora!
-Good to have you aboard the South Island Experience Tour!
+Good to have you aboard the South Island Experience International Student Tour!
 Sit back and relax while we drive you South towards the Southern Alps.
 We stop in Murchison for lunch and continue our way to Hanmer Springs on the famous Lewis Pass.
 “Hanmer” – as the locals call the town located between snow covered mountains in Northern Canterbury – is one of the top spots for hot pools and thermal springs in New Zealand.
-Here, you have the chance to join an amazing Alpine Horse Safari, try out clay shooting or just simply chill out in the thermal spa pools!
-We have a relaxing evening playing games in our very own lodge and getting to know each other.
+So why not soak in the thermal spa pools for a bit before we have a relaxing evening playing games in our very own lodge and getting to know each other.

 We leave Hanmer Springs in the morning and continue our journey down south along the East Coast.
 We stop in Christchurch for lunch break and you have the opportunity to do some shopping in New Zealand’s second-largest city.
 Have a walk through the colourfull container mall!
 In the afternoon we drive you to our destination for today: the picturesque turquoise coloured Lake Tekapo.
 Dazzling by night, Lake Tekapo is the perfect spot for stargazing.
 Don’t forget to take a picture with the famous Church of the Good Shepherd in the background.
 The stunning lake is understandably a popular theme for postcards.